-A new partnership between Age UK North Tyneside and NHS
+A partnership between Age UK North Tyneside and the NHS.

 - We are a community and mainly home-based NHS service.

 - We see the frail, older people who are registered at a North Tyneside GP practice.

 - We are an award winning multidisciplinary team.
 (CARE Point includes nurses, nurse practitioners, physiotherapists, physiotherapy technical instructors, occupational therapists, social workers, community wellbeing officers and reablement, community rehabilitation staff and Age UK North Tyneside.)

 - We receive referrals from GPs and other health professionals.